kaygisiz/APK-Dependency-Graph-Plugin/README.md

 Simple plugin for Android Studio that allows display graph of dependency injections.

 ## How to install
-- in Android Studio: go to `Settings → Plugins → Browse repositories` and search for `Dependency Graph Plugin`
+- in Android Studio: go to `Settings → Plugins → Browse repositories` and search for `Dependency Injection Graph`

 _or_